Endura Flap Thermo Panel 3e (2-Piece) - Installation Instructions

 The slider is on the outside track?
 How do I lock it?

-This can cause an issue if you are trying to lock the door since the clamp lock, Charley bar, or dowel in the track won't really work.
-In this case, you can use a foot lock.
-The downside is that you have to drill that into the front end of the stationary panel frame as well as a small hole in the sliding door frame.
+If you're trying to lock the door, this can be an issue since a clamp lock, Charley bar, or dowel in the track may not work effectively.
+In this case, a foot lock is a good alternative, though it requires drilling into the front end of the stationary panel frame and a small hole in the sliding door frame.

-Depending on the handle of your slider, you might be able to put a Charley bar between the handle and the edge of the stationary.
-The slider would then push against the pet door and prevent someone from opening your door.
+Depending on your slider's handle design, you might be able to position a Charley bar between the handle and the edge of the stationary panel.
+This would allow the slider to press against the pet door, preventing it from being opened.

-Alternatively, you can also try installing the pet door between your stationary glass and wall.
+Alternatively, consider installing the pet door between the stationary glass and the wall for added security.

-In this case, you can use a ramp or some small steps to minimize the height of the drop.
-You'll want the distance between the top of the flap and the ground to allow your pet to go through your flap without ducking or hitting their back.
+In this case, you can use a ramp or small steps to reduce the height of the drop.
+Ensure that the distance between the top of the flap and the ground is enough for your pet to pass through comfortably without ducking or brushing against their back.

 What if I have an alarm system?